 Trying to Conceive

-You’re trying to get pregnant?
+Trying to get pregnant?
 A healthy pregnancy ideally begins prior to conception.
-Here are some things to keep in mind….
+Here are some things to keep in mind…

 Take Care of Yourself!

 Decrease your stress levels.
-Do whatever works well for you – yoga, meditation, walking in nature.
+Do whatever works well for you – yoga, meditation, walking outside, etc.

 Change Your Drinking Habits!